loopyd/twitchCountdown/README.md

 # Twitch Countdown Timer
-A very good looking countdown timer.
+A very good looking, highly customizable countdown timer for your stream.

+This project is an independent fork of [markanderson96/twitchCountdown](https://github.com/markanderson96/twitchCountdown).

 ## Customizing the Timer
 You can follow this guide to customize your timer to your liking.